Sierra Leone declares nationwide curfew after gunmen attack main military barracks in the capital

 “As the combined team of our Security Forces continue to root out the remnant of the fleeing renegades, a nationwide curfew has been declared and citizens are encouraged to stay indoors,” he wrote.

-The country's Ministry of Information and Education also said in a statement the government and security forces are “in control” of the situation.
+The country's Ministry of Information and Education also said in a statement the government and security forces are “in control” of the situation, trying to dismiss fears of a possible escalation of violence in the country whose population of eight million people is among the poorest in the world, having some of the lowest scores on the United Nations Human Development Index.

+An Associated Press journalist in the capital said gunshots were still being heard in the city hours after the government assured the situation was under control, although it was not clear who was behind the fire exchange, nor if any arrests were made.

-No details have been immediately given about the gunmen or the reason for the attack.
+No details have been immediately given about the gunmen or the reason for the attack which comes months after Bio was reelected for a second term in a disputed vote in which the main opposition party accused the electoral commission of rigging the results.

-Videos online, that went viral, reportedly showed soldiers patrolling Freetwon's empty streets and captured the loud blasts of gunshots.
+Videos online, that went viral, reportedly showed soldiers patrolling Freetown's empty streets and captured the loud blasts of gunshots at dawn.

-Sierra Leon's president was reelected for a second term in June in a disputed vote in which the main opposition party the electoral commission of conspiring with his party to rig the results.
+“ECOWAS reiterates its zero tolerance for unconstitutional change of government,” the bloc said in a statement.

-It was the country’s fifth presidential election since the end of a brutal 11-year civil war — more than two decades ago — which left tens of thousands dead and destroyed the country’s economy.
+Bio was reelected in Sierra Leone’s fifth presidential election since the end of a brutal 11-year civil war — more than two decades ago — which left tens of thousands dead and destroyed the country’s economy.

 —-